Curriculum and Instruction (CUI)

 The essence of innovation is creativity, in thought, process and outcome.
 Classic and current theories provide a foundation for analysis of the concept of creativity.
 This course is designed to provide participants with an understanding of 1) the conceptual foundations and definitions of creativity; 2) how intelligence, creativity, and non-intellective factors are related to the constructs of giftedness; 3) documented brain research underlying exceptional cognition and/or creativity; 4) principles and issues in the identification and appropriate programming for creative individuals; and 5) the multiple perspectives and manifestations of creativity.
 Salon discussion groups, lectures, class activities and assigned readings and projects focu on the history and nature of the construct of creativity, theories of creativity, the role of innovation and transformation, assessment and measurement tools, environmental support of the creative process and creativity, and teaching and learning applications.

 This course emphasizes the concepts and practices involved in development and management of school- and district-based programs for the special education of gifted and talented children and youth.
 The course leads to in-depth understanding of program components and systems, program planning and evaluation, program leadership, advocacy in gifted education, and communications.
-In addition, emphasis is placed on planning and development of staff development in relation to gifted children.
-This course includes extensive in-class discussion and field applications.
+This is an advance graduate course in the sequence of courses offered by the University of Denver’s Morgridge College of Education, Doctorate of Education in Curriculum and Instruction with specialization in Gifted Education.
+Strong knowledge of strategies in curriculum and instruction is important.
+Students will be expected to participate in discussions, activities, written work, and presentations to demonstrate and utilize knowledge and skills.
+Upon completion of this course, students should be able to meet the Colorado Department of Education’s endorsement standards in gifted education listed at the end of this syllabus.

 CUI 4411 Wkshp: Gifted & Talented Educ (1-3 Credits)